Local Housing Allowance

 The maximum number of bedrooms used to work out your benefit is 4, even if you have a large family.

 If you are single and aged under 35 you are only entitled to the shared accommodation rate.
 This is where facilities such as a kitchen and/or bathroom are shared and there is exclusive use of one room only.

 If you or your partner has a need for overnight care, and this is provided by a non-resident carer, the bedroom used can be included when calculating your LHA rate (subject to the maximum 4 bed rate).

 Local Housing Allowance (LHA) Review Dates

 All Local Housing Allowance (LHA) rates will be reviewed on 1st April each year.

-For April 2016, the LHA has remained unchanged from the 2015 rates, bar a slight change to Chelmsford Shared accommodation rate.
+For April 2017, the LHA has remained unchanged from the 2016 rates, bar a slight change to some of the shared accommodation rates.